zefwang/covey.town/DESIGN.md

 1. Added `LoggedInID` to the CoveyAppState type.
 This allowed us to keep track of the current logged in user's ID and username, which we used in the NearbyPlayersList modal in game.
-2. We removed the original username component, requiring users to input both a username and password.
+2. We removed the original username component in `frontend/src/components/Login/TownSelection.tsx`, requiring users to input both a username and password.
 Additionally, since we were adding persistence, we gave two options: sign-up or log in.
 This is shown in the Features.MD file in more detail.

 ### New Features